Wear proper attire to get the most enjoyment out of your next outdoor adventure!

 Choose the right footwear.

 Footwear is essential to any outdoor activity, which is why it’s important to make the right choice for you.
 While you can start your footwear search with others’ recommendations, you should always take the time to try shoes on and ensure that the fit is good before you go on an excursion.
-If you feel any rubbing or hot spots, try a different brand or style, as small fit concerns can magnify into larger issues once you’re on the trails.
+If you feel any rubbing or hot spots, try a different brand or style.
+Small fit concerns can magnify into larger issues once you’re on the trails.
 Also, ensure that you are selecting boots, trail shoes, or other athletic footwear that is appropriate for the terrain you will be traversing.
-An experienced outdoor sales representative from a reputable, quality retailer can offer advice on choosing the best waterproof or water-repellent footwear, insoles, socks, hats and gloves for your needs.
+An experienced outdoor sales representative from a reputable, quality retailer can offer advice on choosing the best waterproof or water-repellent footwear, insoles, and accessories for your needs.

 Winter Footwear